YoushanLiu/ANCC/README.md

 # ANCC
-Some scripts for ambient noise tomography, such as computing cross-correlation (with parallel computing), extracting dispersion curves.
+Some scripts and programs for ambient noise tomography, such as computing cross-correlation, auto-correlation (with parallel computing), and extracting dispersion curves.

-1. convert the reftek file format (or other file formats) to the SAC file format (scripts)
+1. Convert the reftek file format (or other file formats) to the SAC file format (scripts)

     reftek2sac.py     -> file convertor with the folder structure, such as /root/stage_and_station_name/day/